trinitybest/ContosoBankMSA/README.md

 # ContosoBankMSA
-A Bot Framework for MSA
+A Bot Project for MSA.